Understanding Precision Loss in Solidity

 EIP-7702: Ethereum’s Next Step Toward a More Flexible Account Model

 Externally Owned Accounts (EOAs) and smart contracts in Ethereum have traditionally been distinct: EOAs are controlled by private keys and can initiate transactions, while smart contracts can execute code when triggered but cannot initiate transactions.
+EIP-7702 bridges this gap by allowing EOAs to execute code, effectively blurring the lines between them and smart contracts.

 BLS-HSM for Ethereum: Enhancing Validator Key Security